 Program overview

 Jurisdiction Finland

 Year of first issuance 2016

 Covered bond type Legislation-enabled

-Covered bonds (mil. €) 1,170
+Covered bonds (mil. €) 820

 Redemption profile Soft bullet

-Underlying assets Residential mortgages and housing association loans
+Underlying assets Residential mortgages and housing company loans

 Jurisdictional support uplift 3

 Unused notches for jurisdictional support 0

-Target credit enhancement (%) 25.86
+Target credit enhancement (%) 26

-Available credit enhancement (%) 24.79
+Available credit enhancement (%) 24,65

 Collateral support uplift 3

 Unused notches for collateral support 0

 Total unused notches 0

-^{}Based on data as of March 28, 2024 data.
+^{}Based on data as of March 28, 2025 data.

 Founded in 1860, Hypo is the oldest private credit institution in Finland.
 It is a licensed bank and a mutual company operating under Finland's Act on Mortgage Societies and is governed by its members.
-With total assets of about €3.7 billion and a loan portfolio of €2.8 billion as of March 31, 2024, it is a small player in the Finnish banking sector (market share of about 1.0% in 2022).
+With total assets of about €3.5 billion and a loan portfolio of €2.8 billion as of March 2025, it is a small player in the Finnish banking sector (market share of about 1% in 2024).
 It grants long-term loans to Finnish households and housing companies against a mortgage or other safeguarding collateral.
 Hypo is active in Helsinki, southern Finland, and specified growth centers in the rest of the country.